s-nashit/Neural_network/readme.md

 keras to build a neural network

+jupyter notebook